flyteorg/flytesnacks/cookbook/integrations/aws/sagemaker_pytorch/README.rst

 AWS Sagemaker Pytorch
 =====================

-.. tags:: Advanced, Integration, MachineLearning, AWS
+.. tags:: Integration, MachineLearning, AWS, Advanced

 This plugin shows an example of using Sagemaker custom training, with Pytorch distributed training.